-The annual population total estimates for the County are snapshots in time derived from each year's 4th quarter population estimate by Magisterial District.
-The population total for 2020 was 467,925, an 0.9% increase from 2019.
-During the FY22 budget process 2020 Census population data was not available.
-The total number of housing units at the end of 2020 was 157,141.
+The annual population total estimates for the County are snapshots in time derived from each year's 2nd quarter population estimate by Magisterial District.
+The population total for 2021 was 488,629, a 1.3% increase from 2020.
+The total number of housing units in the 2nd quarter of 2021 158,705.
 The following chart breaks down population and housing statistics in the County.